| | | | | | | | |

 Linen Closet Organization with IKEA Trofast

 The first thing I did was take everything out.
 Literally everything, including the carpet.
-Because this linen closet is part of a bigger project, it was not only getting an organization makeover but an aesthetic makeover as well.
-I also decided the placement of the shelves needed an adjustment.
-They were just too far apart, so those came out too.
+Because this linen closet is part of a bigger project, it was not only getting an organization makeover but an aesthetic makeover as well with new flooring.
+I also decided the placement of the shelves on the back of the closet needed an adjustment.
+They were just too far apart and too hard to maintain, so those came out too.

-The linen closet got a fresh coat of paint with some extra Sherwin Williams Dorian Gray from the fireplace paint debacle and the shelves got a fresh coat of white paint as well.
-Once everything was painted, the linen closet shelves went back in, but I spaced them a little differently this time and only used three.
+With everything out of the closet, I started by patching the holes in the back wall and the sides.
+Then the entire linen closet got a fresh coat of paint with some extra Sherwin Williams Dorian Gray from the fireplace paint debacle and the shelves got a fresh coat of white paint as well.
+Once everything was painted, the linen closet shelves went back in, but I spaced them a little differently this time and only used three rather than five.

 Then there was a trip to IKEA.
 If you are new around here, I kind of have a thing for IKEA.
 They have so many affordable items that can be transformed and repurposed to fit your needs.
 And wouldn’t you know it, IKEA came to the rescue once again for the linen closet organization with the Trofast.